Navigating Provident Fund Rules for Non-Indian Employees: What Are Your Experiences?

 swastik73

-1) P.F Act extends to the whole of India and is applicable if the employee is engaged in any organisation within India.
-It does not matter whether the parent company or it's employee's citizenship is from another country.
-Similarly any Indian Company along with it's employees operating outside India will be guided by Laws of the Country.
+1) The PF Act extends to the whole of India and is applicable if the employee is engaged in any organization within India.
+It does not matter whether the parent company or its employees' citizenship is from another country.
+Similarly, any Indian Company along with its employees operating outside India will be guided by the laws of the country.

-For example: Infosys operating in US is guided by US Labour Laws, similarly IBM opearting in India is guided by Indian Labour Laws.
+For example, Infosys operating in the US is guided by US Labour Laws; similarly, IBM operating in India is guided by Indian Labour Laws.

-2) As for Maternity Benefit, if located in India and covered by the Act it applies.
-One request please convince your Management to put Maternity Benefits even if it is not applicable or covered irrespective of countries, because it is one of the few legislature which gives and protects women from exploitation.
+2) As for Maternity Benefits, if located in India and covered by the Act, it applies.
+One request: please convince your Management to provide Maternity Benefits even if it is not applicable or covered irrespective of countries because it is one of the few legislatures that give and protect women from exploitation.

-As a general rule always remember, an organisation is guided by the law of the country/region/state where it is located unless specified otherwise.
+As a general rule, always remember, an organization is guided by the law of the country/region/state where it is located unless specified otherwise.

 Regards,